HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: HiRQA Learning Pipeline

-Our degradation model follows a similar strategy to ARNIQA~\cite{agnolucci2024arniqa}.
-Specifically, we utilize 23 distortion types with five intensity levels as defined in the Kadid10k~\cite{lin2019kadid} dataset, spanning seven categories: brightness change, blur, spatial distortion, color distortion, compression artifacts, noise, and sharpness/contrast change.
-For each training sample, we randomly select one or more distortion categories and sequentially apply multiple distortions up to a maximum number $L_\mathrm{dist}$.
-In addition to this standard practice, we introduce the concept of ``\textbf{continuous distortion variation}" by interpolating the intensity between discrete levels, rather than using only fixed levels.
+For each training sample, we randomly select one or more distortion categories and sequentially apply multiple distortions up to a maximum number $L_\mathrm{dist}$. \Rebute{For images with multiple distortions, the overall severity is defined as the maximum distortion level among all applied distortions.
+This serves as a practical approximation motivated by the fact that when multiple degradations coexist, a more severe distortion may dominate visual perception and reduce the perceptual impact of milder ones.} In addition to this standard practice, we introduce the concept of ``\textbf{continuous distortion variation}" by interpolating the intensity between discrete levels, rather than using only fixed levels.
 This enables us to generate images with subtle quality differences as shown in Fig.~\ref{fig: Image degradation model}.

+{We utilize the $140$\,K pristine images from the KADIS-700K dataset~\cite{deepfl-iqa}.
+We extract random crops from each image and apply degradations to generate ranked training images for self-supervised learning.
+For each crop, we first sample one or more distortion categories and then randomly select a single distortion type from each chosen category, such that we never apply two distortions from the same category within one sample.
+The selected distortions are sequentially applied up to a maximum of $L_\mathrm{dist}$, and their base discrete intensity levels $l$ are sampled following ARNIQA~\cite{agnolucci2024arniqa}.
+This enables a large combinatorial space of degradations, which produces diverse training samples.}

-We utilize the 140\,K pristine images from the KADIS-700k dataset~\cite{deepfl-iqa}.
-We extract random crops from each image and apply degradations to them.
-For each crop, we first select the distortion types and their base discrete intensity levels $l$ following ARNIQA~\cite{agnolucci2024arniqa}.
-To introduce continuous variation, we sample a small offset $\delta$ from a zero-mean Gaussian: $\delta \sim \mathcal{N}(0, \sigma_\text{off}^2)$, which is added to the base level and then clipped to the valid range \{1,5\}.
+{Crucially, this strategy also provides a controllable supervision signal; for each crop we generate multiple degraded variants with different overall severities and use their known \underline{relative ordering} as rank supervision.
+To introduce continuous variation, we sample a small offset $\delta$ from a zero-mean Gaussian: $\delta \sim \mathcal{N}(0, \sigma_\text{off}^2)$, which is added to the base level and then clipped to the valid range $\{1,5\}$.
 The final intensity $l^* = l + \delta$ is used to linearly interpolate between the nearest discrete levels, generating subtle quality differences within the same nominal distortion category.
-This augmentation yields a finer spectrum of perceptual qualities, allowing the model to learn from both large and subtle differences.
+This augmentation yields a finer spectrum of perceptual qualities, allowing the model to learn from both large and subtle differences.}